oxyn-pro/docker-Notes/README.md

 ```
 Kill all stopped containers, all networks not used by at least one container, all dangling images. all build cache

+- ### FORSE DELETE IMAGES
 ```
 docker system prune
 ```
 Forces removal of image even if it is referenced in multiple repositories, i.e. same image id given multiple names/tags.
 Will still fail if there is a docker container referencing image

 ## Problems with "File Sharing"
 ```